ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Transaction Fee:**

-The fee in a Layer 2 network or protocol token to be paid by a transaction Originator or Transaction Sender comprised of the sum of a Base Fee, an Execution Fee and a Priority Fee.
+The fee in a Layer 2 network or protocol token to be paid by a transaction Originator or Transaction Sender comprised of the sum of an Execution Fee, a Data Fee and a Priority Fee.

 **Transaction Fee Refund:**